chandramouli085/fROSty-Winter_rough/Episode 1 - The Blind Bot.md

 roslaunch turtlebot3_gazebo turtlebot3_gazebo_rviz.launch
 ```

-If the bot is in the standard world, you should be able to see the point cloud representing the objects detected by the bot.
+If the bot is in the standard world, you should be able to see the **point cloud** representing the objects detected by the bot.
 Amazing !

 ## Moving the bot around

+Let's move the bot around using the ```turtlebot3_telop``` package
 Using **teleop**

 ```